PSIHR/vapebacken45/replit.md

 ## Recent Changes

-- **2025-11-05**: Updated bot welcome button URL to production store
+- **2025-11-06**: Updated production domain to https://vaultbtc25.com
-  - Changed "Открыть магазин" button link from Replit dev URL to https://vaultroi.com
+  - Changed WEBAPP_URL from https://vaultroi.com to https://vaultbtc25.com
+  - Updated bot welcome button to use new domain
-  - Bot now directs users to production store instead of development environment
+  - Bot now directs users to new production store
 - **2025-11-05**: Fixed text contrast on product detail page
   - Changed category badge text from white to black for better readability on bg-pink-100
   - Changed selected taste button text from white to black when bg-pink-100 is active